Ashdof/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script, when executed prints the effective username of the current user

 3. 2-groups Script
 This script prints all groups the current user is part of

+4. 3-new_owner Script
+This script, when executed changes the owner of the file hello to the user betty.